flatironinstitute/sciware/36_ReproduciblePaper/main.md

 #note: so now you're all thoroughly convinced that you should be reproducible and that to do that, you need to share your code+data.
 Before we start talking practically, let's set out some questions:
 - What your goal is when sharing the code: do you want people to just be able to re-generate your figures?
 Running same method on newly-collected data / different datasets?
 Are there any parts of your code (model, algorithm) that folks will want to apply to a completely new context?
    - Do you see this as a living code base that you’ll continue to update and use for other projects?
 Or does it serve only to generate results for a single paper?
-   - For this talk, we'll assume your goal is just to allow the regeneration of your figures
+   - what we'll cover helps all of these, but the "more difficult" topics will be more and more useful the broader your goals
 - Who is the community you are sharing with.
 Will depend on your publication venue, but how comfortable can you assume they are with programming.
 If you say “set up a python virtual environment with python 3.10”, will they know how to do that?
 - Think about your maintenance burden going forward.
 You probably don't want to do much maintenance on this.
 - In general, all of these will be easier the earlier you start.